tedhinklater/finimalism/README.md

 # finimalism
-Minimalist Jellyfin Theme CSS (final as of v6)
+Minimalist Jellyfin Theme CSS (6-0 updated for jellyfin server 10.9.1)

 Step 1: Import to your CSS with